Chiropractic Care and Nerve Pain

 The most common causes of nerve pain include the following:

-- Physical Injury or trauma: These can include sports injuries, car accidents, slip and falls, and more.
+- Physical Injury or trauma: These can include sports injuries, car accidents, slip and falls, and soft tissue injuries.
 If your nerve is severed or crushed in physical trauma, it is going to end up resulting in nerve pain.
 Even a broken or dislocated bone can cause excess strain on nerves.

 - Diabetes: High levels of glucose in the blood can cause nerve pain symptoms such as tingling, numbness, weakness, burning feet, and more.